Accenture/openathon-2019-react/labs/lab-07/README.md

     ```

 2. Define the `handleSubmit()` function to get the submitted data in
    the form.
-If your component has a submit Form prop :
+If your component does not have a submit Form prop
+   defined as a function from the ancestor component, an alert must
+   appear to show the new data.
+Otherwise, the new data must be
+   propagated to this function:

     ```javascript
     /* Form.jsx */